 Customized vocal exersises

-vocal colors and options
+Vocal colors and voice quality options

-Tongue, jaw, larynx and throat relaxation
+Tongue, jaw, larynx and throat and body relaxation, where needed

 Open throat - a free larynx, for improved resonance